+Contd.
 4.2.2.
-Success rate in stipulated
+Success rate with backlog in stipulated period of study (15)

-SI = (Number of students who graduated from the program in the stipulated period of course duration)/ (Number of students admitted in the first year of that batch and admitted in 2nd year via lateral entry and separate division, if applicable)
+SI= (Number of students who graduated from the program in the stipulated period of course duration)/ (Number of students admitted in the first year of that batch and actual admitted in 2nd year via lateral entry and separate division, if applicable)

-Average SI = mean of Success Index (SI) for past three batches Success rate = 15 × Average SI.
+Average SI = mean of Success Index (SI) for past three batches

+Success rate = $15 \times Average SI$